Francieli-S/petcare-booking-system/README.md

 ### 7. Access the Application

-The application will be available at `http://localhost:5002` (or the port specified in `.env.prod`).
+The application will be available at `http://localhost:5002`.

 ## Testing